 Today, I get real-time notifications on my laptop about product sales on a daily basis and have achieved a great financial goal last month, mainly through print on demand and Merch by Amazon.
 A year ago, I had none of this and I only pursued this project part-time throughout 2019.
 Now that I can focus on it more thoroughly, creating an income on the level of a full-time job from it this year seems not at all like an impossible goal to reach.

-This being said, I don’t want to create the impression that simply uploading anything to Merch by Amazon will result in guaranteed sales.
+All that being said, I don’t want to create the impression that simply uploading anything to Merch by Amazon will result in guaranteed sales.
 It also doesn’t come over night and requires a lot of work, that especially in the beginning will not pay off.
 There is a lot to learn and a lot to understand in this business as well.
 But it is a great opportunity to get started with an online business for anyone curious and interested and I can say with confidence:

 Yes, Merch by Amazon is still worth it in 2020.